stillwater-sc/dfa-documentation/content/introduction/example.md

 This algorithm defines a domain of computation governed by a set of constraints, and a set of computational dependencies that implicitly define a partial order across all the operations in the computation.

-For example, we can't execute the result for $c[i,j,k]$ until we have computed the result for $c[i,j,k-1]$.
+An example of the partial order is we need to have computed the result for $c[i,j,k-1]$ before the computation of $c[i,j,k]$ can commence.
+But the $a$ and $b$ recurrences are independent of each other.

 From a design perspective, an explicit dependency allows us to 'order' the nodes in a computational graph.
-This can be done in time, as is customary in sequential programming.
-Here, the dependency is a constraint so that all operations can be executed by a single computational unit that is reused over and over again.
+This can be done in time, as is customary in sequential programming: the sequence of instructions is a constraint to order the operations in time and enable an unambiguious semantic interpretation of the value of a variable even though that variable may be reused.
-Parallel algorithms also offer the opportunity to order the computational events in space.
-For high-performant and energy efficient parallel computation, we are looking for partial orders, or $posets$, where independent computational events are physically separated in space.
+Parallel algorithms offer more degrees of freedom to order the computational events.
+In addition to sequential order, we can also disambiguate variables in space.
+For high-performant parallel computation, we are looking for partial orders, or $posets$, where independent computational events are spatially separated in space, and where dependent events are spatially 'close'.

 {{% notice note %}}
 The concepts of partial and total orders are essential for finding optimal domain flow algorithms.